andreazignoli/pyoxynet/README.md

 * [Research](https://www.mdpi.com/1424-8220/23/2/826) from regression to generation to explanation
 * [LinkedIn article](https://www.linkedin.com/pulse/oxynet-collective-intelligence-approach-test-andrea-zignoli/) about the Oxynet project
 * [Blog article](https://andreazignoli.github.io/blog-post-5/) about the problem of adopting AI models in the interpretation of CPET data
+* [Medium Story](https://medium.com/@andrea.zignoli/automatic-interpretation-of-cardiopulmonary-exercise-tests-with-deep-learning-2c9b3920ad51) about how to use the Python package to make an inference on a generic CPET file
-* [Medium Story](https://medium.com/@andrea.zignoli/automatic-interpretation-of-cardiopulmonary-exercise-tests-with-deep-learning-2c9b3920ad51) about how to use the Python package with a generic CPET file
+* [Medium Story](https://medium.com/@andrea.zignoli/automatic-generation-of-cardiopulmonary-exercise-tests-with-deep-learning-d1f2cab4e765) about how to use the Python package with a generic CPET file about how to use the Python package to generate a fake-but-realistic CPET file

 <p align="right">(<a href="#top">back to top</a>)</p>